CALL FOR APPLICATIONS – 2022-2023 Academic Year

 Funding can be applied toward one of two goals:

-- Research that will contribute to the writing of a senior thesis or the completion of an independent study course during the 2020-2021 academic year.
-Work may involve research at library, archival, field or interview sites; data acquisition; transcription costs; etc. Applications must include a 2-page proposal with a budget outline and a letter of support from the student’s thesis advisor or professor.
+- Research that will contribute to the writing of a senior thesis or the completion of an independent study course during the 2022-2023 academic year.
+Costs may involve travel to library, archival, field, or interview sites; data acquisition; research subject incentives; transcription; etc. Applications must include a 2-page proposal with a budget outline and a letter of support from the student’s thesis advisor or professor.

 Applications should be made via Interfolio: apply.interfolio.com/113106.
 Please follow the directions in Interfolio for submitting supervisor letters confidentially.
 Review of applications will begin October 30, 2022, and will be evaluated on a rolling basis.